 Circular Education And The Alternatives To It

 If you’re under 18, you’re not allowed to vote.
 Why?
 Well, because, presumably, you’re not mature enough to make a decision that will affect your future.
-But you’re allowed to vote until you die, although, in some cases, you won’t even live long enough to experience the full consequences of your vote.
+But you’re allowed to vote until you die, although, in many cases, you won’t even live long enough to experience the full consequences of your vote.

 In the first case, we try to alleviate – or eliminate – immaturity by education.
 In the second case, there is no education at all.
 Somehow, we presume that seniors do know better, although the context in which their expertise prevailed is no longer valid.
 Most of them certainly have an edge in general human values, and in survival strategies, but whatever is related to the current collective value creation processes is becoming increasingly difficult for them.
 Without any education, they’re just as immature in social decision as the youngsters.

 The only non-destructive way to overcome this self-destructive pattern is to implement some sort of circular education: it starts with the youngsters, but it never ends when you’re old, on the contrary, it goes on and on and on.
 Just as you go to high school before even trying to get a job, once you’re relieved from a job, you should start a certain type of education, specifically catered for your age group.
 This type of education should emphasize diversity (don’t trust only one source of information), inclusion (we’re all together in this shit) and transparency.
 Way too often humans get stuck in their patterns and fears and idiosyncrasies and they can’t overcome them without external help.